 This is one of the most popular walking tours of the Camino de Santiago.
 Perfect to discover local customs, food and wine, meet other pilgrims and enjoy the unique atmosphere.
-This Camino starts in Cebreiro a charming hamlet, great example of traditional houses of Celtic design, and cover the last 150 km of the Way, in the region of Galicia.

 Enjoy the Camino and don't worry about nothing, we organize accommodation, luggage transfer and all the services you need.
-Think only about walking
+Think only about walking.

 - ITINERARY -

-1st day: ARRIVAL IN CEBREIRO
+1st day: ARRIVAL IN O CEBREIRO

 2nd day: O CEBREIRO - TRIACASTELA (21.7 km - 5h30 - difficulty 2/3)

-3rd day: TRIACASTELA - SARRIA, (via San Xil 18.4 Km /via Samos 20.5 km - 5h30 - difficulty 1/3 or 2/3)
+3rd day: TRIACASTELA - SARRIA (by San Xil 17.8 Km / by Samos 25 km - 5h30 - difficulty 1/3 or 2/3)

 4th day: SARRIA - PORTOMARIN (23 Km - 6h - difficulty 1/3)